-- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual agreements - The Group's voting rights and potential voting rights b.
-Existence of significant influence over an associate c.
+- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual agreements - The Group's voting rights and potential voting rights - c.
+Existence of significant influence over associates d.
 Capitalization of development costs

-The Group determined that it exercises significant influence over its associates (see Note 10) by considering, among others, its ownership interest (holding 20% or more of the voting power of the investee) and board representation.
+The Group determined that it exercises significant influence over its associates (see Note 9) by considering, among others, its ownership interest (holding 20% or more of the voting power of the investee) and board representation.